rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 The provider method **MUST** provide the same capability that the platform method either uses or manages.

-If an platform method has no provider method then it is not a valid Firebolt OpenRPC method schema, and a validation error **MUST** be generated.
+If a platform method has no provider method then it is not a valid Firebolt OpenRPC method schema, and a validation error **MUST** be generated.

 ### 3.2.
 Multiple Providers Extension
 Firebolt OpenRPC **MUST** support a `string` `x-multiple-providers` extension property on the `capabilities` tag that denotes a single method request may be provided by multiple apps on the device registering for the specified provider API, e.g.: